conradhuebler/curcuma/README.md

 - [LBFGSpp](https://github.com/yixuan/LBFGSpp/) prvodies LBFGS optimiser
 - [XTB](https://github.com/grimme-lab/xtb) eXtended TightBinding - Some methods use this, however it is disabled by default.
 Add '-DUSE_XTB=true ' to the cmake command line to enable it.
 GCC 8 or later has to be used.

+### Using XTB in curcuma
+XTB is automatically obtained during git clone, however it is not included in curcuma with default compile settings.
+There are two ways of including XTB:
+- Compiling and linking automatically, set **COMPILE_XTB** to true ( with -DCOMPILE_XTB=true or via ccmake).
+XTB will be compiled with the c++ and fortran compiler in the path (using the blas and lapack libraries in the path as well).
+The xtb program is then quite slow.
+- Linking curcuma to the official library (get if from the xtb github page).
+Set **LINK_XTB** to true and define the path to **XTB_DIR** where the libxtb.so has been placed.
+As the xtb source has been obtained already, no additional header file is needed.
+However, curcuma has to be compiled with an intel compiler.

+- Only xtb GFN2 can be used as method right now.
+- As xtb is not thread-safe (yet), xtb itself can be run in parallel, but only one xtb process can be executed.
+This affects the the crude optimisation after docking.

 ## Compiling
-To compile Curcuma you will need [CMake](https://cmake.org/download/) 3.15 or newer and a C++14-capable compiler, both gcc and icc (quite recent version) work.
+To compile Curcuma you will need [CMake](https://cmake.org/download/) 3.15 or newer and a C++17-capable compiler, both gcc and icc (quite recent version) work.

 To obtain the most recent version
 ```sh